School Age Child Development Stages: What are 10 Tips for Kindergarten Readiness?

 Know that you have been preparing your child for kindergarten since the first day of his life — and know you are not alone in your attempts to make the transition go smoothly.
 By working with your child and the teachers as a team, the new world of school can be an exciting adventure and positive experience.

-For more information about child development stages or helping children work through being ready for kindergarten, discover The Parent’s Toolshop®‘s unique Universal Blueprint® problem-solving system.
-Take the 30-Days To Parenting Success Course.
+For more tips and solutions on healthy sports competition and more information about The Parent’s Toolshop®‘s unique Universal Blueprint® problem-solving system.
+Get the 7 Keys to Parenting Success ebook.
 You will be less frustrated, respond more calmly and feel more confident in any parenting situation.

 Reprint Guidelines: You may publish/reprint any article from our site for non-commercial purposes in your ezine, website, blog, forum, RSS feed or print publication, as long as it is the entire un-edited article and title and includes the article’s source credit, including the author’s bio and active links as they appear with the article.
 We also appreciate a quick note/e-mail telling us where you are reprinting the article.
 To request permission from the author to publish this article in print or for commercial purposes, please complete and send us a Permission to Reprint Form.